st-louis-serverless/2023Q2-workshop/labs/lab1/lab1_getting_started_with_k8s.md

 kind delete cluster -n stls-knative-workshop
 ```

-Verify the `kind` container is gone, but notice the registry container is still running:
+Verify the `kind` container is gone, but the registry container may still be running:
 ```shell
 docker ps -a
 ```